ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) A new "Design" tab
+A) A new "Tools" tab

-B) A new "Sketch" tab
+B) A new "Create" tab

-C) A new "Tools" tab
+C) A new "Design" tab

-D) A new "Create" tab
+D) A new "Sketch" tab

 ---

-A new "Sketch" tab
+D) A new "Sketch" tab

 ///